siyia2/iso-commander/README.md

 * More robust menu experience.
 * Improved selection procedures.
 * Proper multithreading support added it can now utilize as many cores as are available for maximum performance.
-* Faster search times and cache generetions.
+* Faster search times and cache generations.
 * Faster mount&unmount times, from my tests i found it can mount, up to 30 ISO files in under 5s.
 * Dropped manual mode for mounting/converting, since caching is way faster and easier to manage.
 * Added support for MDF conversion to ISO by utilizing mdf2iso.